-- To solve a linear system, one has many options in Matlab.
-One is by using the already familiar command rref(B), where B is the augmented matrix.
-Another way is to use the inverse matrix A^{-1} , for which Matlab's notation is inv(A).
-This, however, may be slower than other options if A has large dimensions.
-A much better way is to use the backslash notation which Matlab's founders invented: see Sec.
-3 in Matlab Primer or simply google 'backslash matlab'. - This comment is about plotting y(x) on the interval [0, L].
-Note that your solution y_1, \ldots, y{n-1} does not include the boundary values y(0) and y(L) because they were known, not solved for.
+- To solve a linear system, one has many options in Matlab. - The best one is to use the backslash notation which Matlab's founders invented: see Sec.
+3 in Matlab Primer or simply google 'backslash matlab'. - Another way is to use the inverse matrix A^{-1} , for which Matlab's notation is inv(A).
+(This may be slower than other options if A has large dimensions, but for a small matrix as here, it will work as fast as the backslash.) - The already familiar command rref(B), where B is the augmented matrix, is not preferred in this case.
+This is because one first needs to create B using a matrix concatenation command and then extract the solution as the last column of the rref'ed B. - This comment is about plotting y(x) on the interval [0, L].
+Note that your solution y1, ..., y{n-1} does not include the boundary values y(0) and y(L) because they were known, not solved for.
 Therefore, you need to append these values to your solution vector.
 See Sec.
 A.4 in Appendix A of the textbook or Sec.
 5 in the Matlab Primer.
 Here is an example of how to append values to a row vector: